kevinpurdy/kevinpurdy.github.io/_posts/2020-11-11-home_assistant.markdown

 You can also install a Samba add-on, which would (theoretically) allow other computers on your network to find your Home Assistant and browse or edit its files.
 Samba is a finicky protocol, but it's there if you want it.
 If you know what SSH is, and can securely set up access for yourself, that's an easy add-on, too.

-### Move your logs (and learn how to back up your system)
+### Move your logs (and back up your system)

 Home Assistant is a server.
 As such, it logs everything that is happening, so that you might spot problems and tweak performance.
-Which is fine, but most people are going to run their Home Assistant from the micro SD card they've got plugged into their Raspberry Pi.
+That's fine, but most people run their Home Assistant from a micro SD card inside a Raspberry Pi.
 Micro SD cards die faster with frequent writing.

-I can't say for certain whether this will matter for you. but once you have your Home Assistant set up, it's not a bad idea to prevent the system's storage from burning through your card.
+I can't say for certain whether this will matter for you.
+But once you have your Home Assistant set up, it's not a bad idea to slow down the card burn.
 You have a few options:

 + **Use a USB stick** for your Assistant's storage.
 [This rather intenstive post explains how](http://blog.ceard.tech/2017/10/home-assistant-moving-logs-and-database.html)
 + Buy a **class A1 or A2 micro SD card**, since they are rated to last for years with gazillions of writes.